212112dcfsfcds/cs2-rage-cheat-undetected/README.md

 step 2.extract zip

-step 3.run synapseV2 as administrator (if u dont it will not work properly)
+step 3.run synapse as administrator (if u dont it will not work properly)

 step 4. have fun